tijsverkoyen/node-zebrix-client/README.md

 });
 ```

 ## Installation

 `npm install node-zebrix-client`

+## Run tests

+This test suite connects to the real API, so no mocking.

+`ZEBRIX_CLIENT=xxxx ZEBRIX_USERNAME=yyyy ZEBRIX_PASSWORD=zzz npm run test`

 ## Requests

-You now have the ability to make GET and POST requests against the API via the convenience methods.
+You now have the ability to make GET and POST requests against the API via the
+convenience methods.

 ```javascript
 client.get(path, body, callback);